25 Male Perineum and External Genitalia

 The Scrotum:

-- Testes: the primary male reproductive organ responsible for producing sperm and testosterone.
-Within the testes, seminiferous tubules produce millions of sperm daily via spermatogenesis.
+Testes | The primary male reproductive organ responsible for producing sperm and testosterone.
+Within the testes, seminiferous tubules produce millions of sperm daily via spermatogenesis. |

-- Epididymis: A long, coiled tube located at the posterior side of each testis where sperm matures and is stored.
-This tube-like structure continues to the inferior pole of the testes where it reaches the vas deferens prior to the urethra before ejaculation.
+Epididymis | A long, coiled tube located at the posterior side of a testis where sperm mature and are stored.
+This tube-like structure continues to the inferior pole of the testes where it reaches the vas deferens which conducts the sperm to the urethra. |

-- Spermatic cord: a bundle of nerves, blood vessels, lymphatic vessels and the vas deferens (transfers sperm) which connects the testes to the abdominal cavity.
+Spermatic cord | The vas deferens and a bundle of nerves, blood vessels, lymphatic vessels which connects the testes to the abdominal cavity. |

 Scrotum temperature regulation: